OriginalUuser/EGT307-DiversityTeam/README.md

 The entire development process of this solution was done locally using `minikube`.
 Hence, it requires extra work to be integrated in a production environment, such as in cloud infrastructure.

-## Microservice - Headlamp Monitoring

-### Explanation
-`Headlamp` offers a graphical user interface (GUI) for monitoring and managing the Kubernetes cluster.
-It is a more extensible and user-friendly alternative to the standard Kubernetes Dashboard, providing real-time visibility into the health of all microservices in the cluster.

-Our implementation of `Headlamp` is configured to run with `In-Cluster` mode, which allows for communication with the Kubernetes API server using a dedicated `Service Account`.
-Additionally, to provide deeper observabiity, Headlamp is integrated with the cluster's observability stack via the OpenTelemetry (OTLP) protocol.

-### Functionality

-1. Observability Integration: Headlamp is connected to an `OpenTelemetry Collector` to provide native tracing and metrics visualization directly within the GUI
-2. Resource Management: Provides a high level overview of all kubernetes primitives across all namespaces

-### Kubernetes Orchestration
-Headlamp’s integration with the cluster relies on strict `Role-Based Access Control (RBAC)` and `networking configurations`:
-1. Role-Based Access Control (RBAC): A dedicated `ServiceAccount` is paired with a `ClusterRole` and `ClusterRoleBinding`.
-This grants Headlamp the necessary permissions to view and manage resources across the entire cluster `(verbs: *)`
-2. NodePort: Allows the Headlamp's dashboard to be accessed from outside the cluster
-3. Liveness probe: Continuously contintors Headlamp web application to detect for `OpenTelemetry (OTLP)` connection hang.
-Will tell kubernetes to restart the pod if there is a connection issue
-4. Readiness probe: Continuously pings the Headlamp web app API to ensures the dashboard is ready.
-It prevents the pod from being added to the headlmap service endpoints until the dashboard is ready